Neptune Blog

 • EC2InstanceProfileForImageBuilderECRContainerBuilds

-4. Click the next button twice and click create user.
-Now, user credentials will appear and make sure to download and save them, because you won’t be able to see them again.
+4. Click the “Next” button twice and click on “Create User”.
+Now the user credentials will appear.
+Make sure you download and save them, because you won’t be able to see them again.

 Steps for creating S3 bucket